shadow-light/sellingjesus.org/src/articles/af-esv.md

 Crossway’s action is a reminder that God’s Word is not bound—it is meant to go forth freely to every nation, tribe, and tongue (Matt.
 10:8; 2 Cor.
 2:17).
 This is truly a reason for thanksgiving, or at least it would be if we were announcing this on any other day of the year.

-To learn about why the Word of God should be distributed without copyright restrictions, please see [The Bondage of the Word: Copyright and the Bible](https://sellingjesus.org/articles/copyright-and-the-bible).
+To learn about why the Word of God should be distributed without copyright restrictions, please see _[Bible Publishers - Stewards or Gatekeepers?](https://sellingjesus.org/articles/bible-publishers)_.
 For a modern public domain translation of the Scriptures that is available right now, check out the [Berean Standard Bible](https://bsb.freely.giving/).